 If somebody or something is really weird or fantastical, they're allowed to do things that "normal" people would never say or do.
 After all, they're either inimitable, or are in a situation nobody would want to emulate.
-A cousin to Elephant in the Living Room
+The opposite can also hold true: when a coupon holder acts normal, those around him or her may react with shock and horror, or assume something is wrong.
+A cousin to Elephant in the Living Room and Bunny-Ears Lawyer.

 - In Pani Poni Dash!, many of the odd and improbable things that Ichijou is capable of are shrugged off with "Don't worry about it.
 It's Ichijou."